dmlc/dgl/docs/source/install/index.rst

    pip install dgl           # For CPU Build pip install dgl-cu90      # For CUDA 9.0 Build pip install dgl-cu92      # For CUDA 9.2 Build
    pip install dgl-cu100     # For CUDA 10.0 Build
+   pip install dgl-cu101     # For CUDA 10.1 Build

 For the most current nightly build from master branch, run one of the following commands.